ur-sltn/webgains/README.md

 # Webgains integration for Magento 1

-Adds ability to export a product feed for Webgains via a scheduled cron and a Webgains tracking tag to all successful orders.
+Adds ability to export a product feed for Webgains via a scheduled cron and a Webgains tracking on all pages

 Note that while this extension is now considered *stable*, it is strongly recommended that it be tested on a development/staging site before deploying